MohamedKarrab/ktool/README.md

 ```
 1) ssh bruteforce using username/password lists
 2) wordlist generation/modification
+3) file downloader
+4) information gathering
 ```

 ### to do:
 ```
+Add more search engines for the information gatherer

+Expand the USER_AGENTS list

+Add setup.py

 Work with TDD, BDD

 Add colors